 The institute will then focus on the evaluation of the learners’ performance on the tasks they create.
 Drawing on the performance descriptors identified by the American Council on the Teaching of Foreign Languages (ACTFL), the Common European Framework of Reference (CEFR), and the World-Class Instructional Design and Assessment (WIDA), participants will identify the domains (vocabulary, language control, text type, etc.) to evaluate learner performance on various tasks.
 Using model rubric scales and scoring guides, they will evaluate examples of learner performances on various tasks.
 Participants will then create rubrics for the tasks they designed earlier in the institute.
 The role and choice of formative assessments used in daily lessons to monitor learner progress towards greater proficiency will also be considered.
 As a capstone to the week, participants will apply their learning about task design and evaluation in the development of a standards-based Integrated Performance Assessment (IPA) to share with colleagues within this institute and also with a broader audience via the CARLA Assessment website.

-Target Audience: Late elementary to postsecondary foreign language and ESL teachers as well as teacher educators and preservice FL teachers.
+Target Audience: This institute is designed for foreign language and ESL teachers at the late elementary through the postsecondary level, as well as teacher educators and preservice teachers.
 The institute is not intended for immersion teachers.

 Donna Clementi is a well-known consultant and national speaker on curriculum and assessment development.
 With more than 30 years of experience teaching French grades K–12, Dr. Clementi is currently a world language methods instructor at Lawrence University, Appleton, Wisconsin.